-20. school
+26. school

-The term school is defined by state law.
-Nebraska State Law defines school as a school approved by the Nebraska State Board of Education, including:
+The term school is defined under Nebraska state law which defines school as a school approved by the Nebraska State Board of Education, including:

 - accredited public and private secondary schools; - accredited denominational and parochial secondary schools; - schools that elect not to meet accreditation requirements, including home schools; and - alternative schools, classes, or education programs established in accordance with Neb.
 Rev. Stat. § 79-266 for the benefit of expelled students.